sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtwebchannel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - WebChannel component
+Short desc    : Qt5 - WebChannel component
 URL          : http://qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The Qt WebChannel module provides a library for seamless integration of C++
+Descript     : The Qt WebChannel module provides a library for seamless integration of C++
              : and QML applications with HTML/JavaScript clients.
 Any QObject can be
              : published to remote clients, where its public API becomes available.
 ```